SheinH/passgen/README.md

     o6uaFo-vvypoc-ucbbtn

 Usually this makes for a secure password while satisfying the length and character requirements of most websites.
+Passgen makes use of [libsodium](https://github.com/jedisct1/libsodium) to ensure that all generated passwords are cryptographically secure.

 ## Usage